Congestion Games with Distance-Based Strict Uncertainty: Introducing uncertainty

 We get a different modified game, $\GG^{**}(\vec r)$, under the WCR model.
 The {\em regret} (for a type $i$ agent) of playing action $f$ in state $\vec s'$ is defined as $REG_i(f,\os') = c(f,\os') - \min_{f'\in A_i}c(f',\os')$.
 Given this, the cost $c^{**}_i(f,\os)$ in the modified game, which is the \emph{worst-case regret} a type~$i$ agent may suffer for playing $f$, is defined as:

 This cost function $c^{**}_i(f,\os)$ does not have a natural decomposition to edge-wise costs, since regret depends also on the load on unused edges.
-An example of WCC and WCR costs in a simple 2-resource RSG appear in Figure~\ref{fig:WCR_example} in the Appendix.\dcp{would love to make space here} \rmr{seems like a slim chance of that}
+An example of WCC and WCR costs in a simple 2-resource RSG appear in Figure~\ref{fig:WCR_example}. \begin{figure}